awsdocs/amazon-ec2-user-guide/doc_source/spot-interruptions.md

 {"action": "terminate", "time": "2017-09-18T08:22:00Z"}
 ```

-If Amazon EC2 is not preparing to stop or terminate the instance, or if you terminated the instance yourself, `instance-action` is not present and you receive an HTTP 404 error\.
+If Amazon EC2 is not preparing to stop or terminate the instance, or if you terminated the instance yourself, `instance-action` is not present and you receive an HTTP 404 error when you try to retrieve it\.

 ### termination\-time<a name="termination-time-metadata"></a>